mapbender/mapbender-documentation/en/book/installation/installation_ubuntu.rst

 ..  sudo chmod -R ug+w /var/www/mapbender3/web/assets

 Adapt the Mapbender3 configuration file parameters.yml (app/config/parameters.yml) and define the database you want to create.
+Further information is available in the chapter `Configuring the database <../database.html>`_.

 .. code-block:: yaml